 - A qualified 401(k) savings plan and a non-qualified savings plan which allows participating executives to defer up to 20 percent of their cash compensation and continue to receive the Company match after they reach the Internal Revenue Service qualified plan limits. - A qualified defined-benefit pension plan and a non-qualified defined-benefit pension plan (the "Pension Restoration Plan") which provides benefits based on the qualified plan without regard to IRS limits and does not provide additional credited years of service.
-Participation in the Pension Restoration Plan is by award and based on the executive's individual contributions and long-term service to the Company.
-In recognition of their outstanding contributions over their long careers with the Company, Mr. Monser and Mr. Peters were awarded participation in the Pension Restoration Plan in fiscal 2007.
-The other named executive officers were previously awarded this benefit. - A group term life insurance policy under the same terms as other employees and a term life insurance policy which was converted from the former split dollar program. - A voluntary annual physical paid for by the Company.
+Participation in the Pension Restoration Plan is by award and based on the executive's individual contributions and long-term service to the Company. - A group term life insurance policy under the same terms as other employees and a term life insurance policy which was converted from the former split dollar program. - A voluntary annual physical paid for by the Company.